nadeem1615/Data-Science/Supervised/Smartphone_Price_Ridge_App/README.md

-Of course.
-Here is a detailed README.md for the Smartphone Price Predictor application.

-# Smartphone Price Predictor using Ridge Regression 📱
+# Smartphone Price Predictor using Ridge Regression

 This project is a web application that predicts the price of a smartphone based on its technical specifications like RAM, storage, camera resolution, and screen size.
 The prediction model is built using **Ridge Regression**, a powerful linear algorithm that is effective when features are highly correlated.